earocorn/osh-docs/docs/osh-node/first-sensor.md

 }
 ```

-## Update Sensor Desciprtion
+## Update Sensor Description
 This method should be called whenever the sensor description needs to be regenerated.

-Default implementaion reads the base description from the SensorML file if provided and then appends the unique sensor identifier, time validity and the description of all registered outputs and control inputs.
+Default implementation reads the base description from the SensorML file if provided and then appends the unique sensor identifier, time validity and the description of all registered outputs and control inputs.

 Override method to provide sensor description programmatically